 (1) Hip replacement, hip fracture or dislocation, or femur fracture.
 Total hip joint replacement is a leading cause of such lesions, and sciatic mononeuropathy is the most common neurologic complication of total hip arthroplasty.
 Avulsion fractures of the ischial tuberosity have also led to sciatic neuropathy (Dosani et al 2004).
 Uncommonly, subfascial hematoma after total hip arthroplasty can be a cause of late post-operative sciatic neuropathy (Austin et al 2004).
 The incidence of sciatic neuropathy post-hip replacement is 1% to 3% (Schmalzried et al 1991).
 The cause of sciatic nerve injury may be stretch injury, hemorrhage, or intraoperative cement leakage into the nerve.
 In a retrospective review of over 2200 consecutive patients treated for hip fractures, 0.7% of patients were identified to have sciatic nerve palsy post-operatively; the duration of pre-operative traction was associated with greater likelihood of sciatic nerve palsy, suggesting that the pre-operative traction may lead to sciatic nerve lesions (Kemler et al 2006).
 Other potential risk factors for development of a lower limb nerve palsy after total hip arthroplasty are pre-operative developmental dysplasia of the hip, revision arthroplasty rather than primary, posttraumatic arthritis, a posterior surgical approach, female gender, lengthening of the extremity, and cement-less femoral fixation (Farrell et al 2005; Mounasamy et al 2008).

 (2) Acute compression (coma, drug overdose, intensive care unit, prolonged sitting).
 An unusual example of compression is with labor and delivery: a healthy parturient developed a left sciatic neuropathy after spinal anesthesia for caesarean section likely due to a wedge placement under her right buttock to tilt the pelvis (Postaci et al 2006).
 The “hanging leg syndrome” has been coined for a patient who awoke from an intoxication-induced coma to report bilateral leg paralysis.
-This appeared to be due to severe bilateral femoral neuropathies at the inguinal ligaments in combination with severe bilateral proximal sciatic neuropathies due to compression near the gluteal sulci (Scherer et al 2006)
+This appeared to be due to severe bilateral femoral neuropathies at the inguinal ligaments in combination with severe bilateral proximal sciatic neuropathies due to compression near the gluteal sulci (Scherer et al 2006).
+Prolonged sitting in a modified lotus position has also been reported as a cause of sciatic neuropathy.
+In yoga meditators, this leads to an entity called “lotus neuropathy” (Bosma et al 2014).

 (3) Gunshot or knife wound